hiromaki58/white-box/article/jp/linux_updating.md

         responseString = new String(responseStream.toByteArray());

-        // In case of the commmand does not have any response if((responseString.contains("command not found") || responseString.contains("コマンドがありません")) && commandSet.getAlternativeCommand() != null){
+        if((responseString.contains("command not found") || responseString.contains("コマンドがありません")) && commandSet.getAlternativeCommand() != null){
             sendCommand(session, hostName, commandSet);
             return;
         }

-        // Show the response in the terminal and aks to keep going or not if(commandSet.getIsContinuedOrNo()){
+        if(commandSet.getIsContinuedOrNo()){
             Scanner scan = new Scanner(System.in);
             if(terminalHandler.checkOutputAndWaitForEnterKey(commandSet, responseString, scan)){